corda/corda/docs/source/design/non-code-attachments/design.md

 ##### ``DataAttachment``
 - they contain no code.
 - the data files in these attachments are needed by the contract.
 E.g.: holiday calendars.
+- these attachments should be treated like dependencies, because the result of transaction verification depends on them.
+This means that they must be signable or the contract must hardcode their hash.
-- these attachments can be unique per transaction.
-Given this property, they should not be part of the classloader caching mechanism.
+- these attachments are unlikely to be unique per transaction, given that they must be constrained.

-Question: Should these be available as classloader resources?

-##### ``ReferenceDataAttachment``
+##### ``SmallReferenceDataAttachment``
 - these are files that are not required by the contract.
+- they are just files that are relevant to this transaction.
+- these attachments are unique per transaction, and do naturally not obey the "no-overlap" rule.

+##### ``LargeReferenceDataAttachment``
+- these are files that are not required by the contract.
 Mike described their properties in the ``Data streams`` section described in the refreshed TWP.
 - This design does not cover these.
 Any client who wants to use this type of attachments must use the described approach (tldr: add the document hashes to the output state, and upload the files to a CDN.)

+Given that ``CodeAttachment``s and ``DataAttachment``s are similar in nature, there is no reason to differentiate between them.
+They will be referred to as ``ConsensusAttachment``s.

+As a conclusion, we can classify the attachments in:
+  - Consensus Attachments :  ``CodeAttachment`` and ``DataAttachment``.
+  - Reference data attachments : ``SmallReferenceDataAttachment`` and ``LargeReferenceDataAttachment``.

+### Transaction verification and attachments

+Given that ``DataAttachment``s are unlikely to be unique per transaction they can be on the base ``AttachmentsClassloader`` and must obey the no-overlap rule.
+They can also be cached together with the ``CodeAttachment``s.

+``SmallReferenceDataAttachment``, on the other hand, cannot be on the base ``AttachmentsClassloader`` because they are unique per transaction, and also can't obey to the no-overlap rule.

-### Decision 1: Given that there is no api, how can we differentiate between ``CodeAttachment``s and ``DataAttachment``s?
+### Given that there is no API, how can we differentiate between ``ConsensusAttachment``s and ``SmallReferenceDataAttachment``s ?

 They are added using the ``TransactionBuilder.addAttachment``, and at runtime the only thing available is the ``InpuStream`` of the attachment.

-#### Option a.
-Just scan each archive, and if a ``.class`` file is found then it is a ``CodeAttachment``, otherwise a ``DataAttachment``.
+When we add ``LargeReferenceDataAttachment``s , we'll add a new API.

-#### Option b.
+#### Solution:

 We create a rule that states:
-- ``CodeAttachment``s must always be JAR files.
+- ``ConsensusAttachment``s must always be JAR files.
 And all JAR files must have a manifest.
-- ``DataAttachment``s must always be ZIP files.
+- ``SmallReferenceDataAttachment``s must always be ZIP files.
 ZIP files will not have a manifest.

-Note: For the proposed solution of this design we choose Option b.
+Note: It is not possible to just scan each archive, and look for ``.class`` files because ``DataAttachment`` will not contain any classes either.

-### Decision 2: Should ``DataAttachment``s be available on the transaction Classloader?
+### Should the ``SmallReferenceDataAttachment``s be on the transaction classloader?

-The drawback of having them in the transaction classloader is that they must obey the no-overlap rule.
+We know that they are ``ZIP`` files and that their content does not obey the no-overlap rule.
-This should not be a problem for ``DataAttachment``s.
-From client feedback it seems that duplicate file names is a problem for ``ReferenceDataAttachment``, for which an alternative mechanism must be used.

-The drawback of not having them on the classloader is that we break backwards compatibility with Corda 4 - where they were available.
-Note that this was not a feature we supported in version 3 either, and they can still be accessed from the ``LedgerTransaction.attachments``

-Note: For the proposed solution of this design we choose to add the ``DataAttachment``s to the Transaction classloader.
+Also, there is no reason for contract code to attempt to open them, because they are not consensus critical.

+The answer is: ``No - they should *not* be on the transaction classloader``.

 ## Proposed solution

-Before creating the Transaction classloader we must split the attachments into the 2 categories.
+Before creating the Transaction classloader we must split the attachments into the 2 categories: ``ConsensusAttachment`` and ``SmallReferenceDataAttachment``.

-Then, create an ``AttachmentsClassloader`` from the ``CodeAttachment``s and scan for custom serializers and whitelisted classes.
+Then, create an ``AttachmentsClassloader`` from the ``ConsensusAttachment``s and scan for custom serializers and whitelisted classes.
-The above will be cached keyed on the set of ``CodeAttachment`` ids.
+The above will be cached keyed on the set of ``ConsensusAttachment`` ids.

-If there are any ``DataAttachment``s, create another ``AttachmentsClassloader`` that has the above as the parent and contains all data attachments.

-With this approach, if a resource from a  ``DataAttachment`` overlaps a resource from a ``CodeAttachment`` it will be ignored.

-The transaction will be deserialized and verified in this child classloader, which will make the behaviour equivalent to Corda 4.

-Advantages:
-  - Caching the classloader and the scanned custom serializers will be efficient.
-  - No functional change from Corda 4.

-Disadvantages:
-  - This doesn't solve the ``ReferenceDataAttachment`` issues.
-The size of the attachments must be low, and the names unique.
-  - Based on the ``Decision 1``, we must formulate and document a new rule.
+This solves the problems that clients have if they just attach the small reference files as `ZIP`s.